 Myoko was once a well-kept secret, but with 16m + of snow in past seasons, the word is out on this terrific Japanese snow village!
 Many World Snowfaris travellers are now adding a week at Myoko to their week at Hakuba or Nozawa Onsen.
 Skiing/Boarding on the slopes of Myoko feels like you've ventured out to the backcountry.
 Endless powder runs lined by rusty red barked dakekamba birches.

 If you are looking for a party scene of pubs and clubs then Myoko will disappoint you.
 Myoko is well known for its very laid back lifestyle where boarding and skiing is the priority.
-This isn’t to say you can’t enjoy a nice traditional meal with a couple of Asahi or Sapporo’s to wash the day down.
+This isn’t to say you can’t find great restaurants and bars... there are many in the main village strip of Akakura Onsen.

-The main mountain in Myoko Kogen is called Akakura which features some extremely fun terrain for all levels but is especially well known for its deep powder runs through the side country!
-Apart from Akakura mountain, the Myoko region also features a handful of other amazing resorts you can ride for example Madarao, Tangram, Suginohara, Seki Onsen and Akakura Onsen.
-This not only gives you diversity in the terrain you ride but it also means you can escape crowds if you happen to come across any.
-The other brilliant thing about the resorts surrounding Myoko is the cheap lift tickets.
-It isn’t bizarre to buy a day ticket to one of the resorts nearby for as low as AUD$35 per adult.
+The main mountain in Myoko Kogen (Akakura Onsen / Akakura Kanko) features some extremely fun terrain for all levels but is especially well known for its deep powder runs through the side country!
+The other neighbouring resorts mentioned above, not only give you diversity in the terrain you ride, but it also means you can escape crowds... if you happen to come across any.